 Just recently I was at a Target store and I couldn’t believe they already had back-to-school supplies set up right next to clearance patio furniture.
-It is still summer and the last thing we want to think about is the upcoming school year.
+It is still summer and the last thing we want to think about is the upcoming school year, especially if they just graduated from high school!
 However, if you are a parent of a college student like me, you know the reality of that tuition bill that will be hitting your mail or email any day now.

 Every year I visit with clients who are both excited that their child is heading to college, but are also worried about how to pay the tuition bill, which shows up before they can even move them into their dorm room.
 I can definitely relate.
 I have one child that is in college right now, one that graduated a few years ago, and still one a couple years away from college.
 What I can’t stress enough is the importance of discussing the options that are available to fund your child’s (or children’s) college tuition, and in advance if possible.

 According to Salle Mae, the largest education assistance available comes from scholarships and grants and amounts to about 35% of the total assistance.
 The advantage of seeking out this type of assistance is that it does not need to be paid back.
 There are tons of organizations that offer scholarship opportunities, most of which require an essay answering one or a few questions about a specific topic.
 You can check out what’s available in Minnesota by visiting a site like mycollegeoptions.org or collegescholarships.org, or even visiting your child’s chosen college’s financial aid website, where you can find scholarships and grants the school may offer.